-The Energy Systems research group is one of Australia’s leading research teams investigating these areas.
-Our staff are experts in a number of key areas including:
+The Energy Systems research group is one of Australia’s leading research teams investigating a diverse range of emerging research areas.
+The expertise of the research team includes a number of key areas:

 - Renewable generation and integration